Categories

 The Doug Wright Award for best book

 Entries for the best book category must be submitted online by the book’s creator(s) or publisher.
-There is an entry of $15 per book.
+There is an entry fee of $15 per book.
 (Self-published creators who cannot afford the entry fee may request to have it waived.)

 The Nipper: